-Our faculty are internationally renown for literacy education and intervention.
-TWU is one of two university training centers in the United States to train Reading Recovery trainers and the only university training center in that world that offer training in Descubriendo La Lectura (Reading Recovery in Spanish).
+- Early literacy intervention: Texas Woman's is home to one of only two post-doctoral programs in the United States to train Reading Recovery trainers and the only university training center in the world that offers training in Descubriendo la Lectura (Reading Recovery in Spanish)

 - Critical literacy